sarvasvarora/sarvasvarora.github.io/_pages/deets.md

 <p>Sharing deets about the stuff I learn and experience!</p>

-{% for post in site.categories.deet %}
+{% for post in site.categories.deets %}

 {% capture year %}{{ post.date | date: '%Y' }}{% endcapture %}
 {% if year != year_previous %}